 My great-grandparents Emil and Margret Kohlmann were fortunate to be able to leave Germany for Argentina in 1935, where my great-grandmother’s family had a large crops-trading business.
 Few of Emil’s family members managed to get out of Germany, despite their relative wealth and connections.
 For most, the situation was completely hopeless.

-In his futile attempts to help his siblings and their families to leave Germany, Emil sent many letters from his home in Buenos Aires – most of which started to be returned as ‘undeliverable’ after a certain time.
-Only this past December, when on holidays in South America visiting my grandmother, did we find this unopened letter.
+In his futile attempts to help his siblings and their families to leave Germany, Emil sent many letters from his new home in Buenos Aires – most of which started to be returned as ‘undeliverable’ after a certain time.
+Only this past December, when on holidays in South America visiting my grandmother, did we find this undelivered letter.

 Buenos Aires, Dec 3rd 1941